IBM System/360: Direct access storage devices (DASD)

 Some of the most powerful early System/360s used high-speed head-per-track drum storage devices.
 The 3,500 RPM 2301, which replaced the 7320, was part of the original System/360 announcement, with a capacity of 4 MB.
-The 303.8 KB/second IBM 2303 was announced on January 31, 1966, with a capacity of 3.913 MB.
+The 303.8 kbit/s IBM 2303 was announced on January 31, 1966, with a capacity of 3.913 MB.
 These were the only drums announced for System/360 and System/370, and their niche was later filled by fixed-head disks.

-The 6,000 RPM 2305 appeared in 1970, with capacities of 5 MB (2305-1) or 11 MB (2305-2) per module.
+The 6,000 RPM 2305 appeared in 1970, with capacities of 5 MB (2305–1) or 11 MB (2305–2) per module.
 Although these devices did not have large capacity, their speed and transfer rates made them attractive for high-performance needs.
 A typical use was overlay linkage (e.g. for OS and application subroutines) for program sections written to alternate in the same memory regions.
-Fixed head disks and drums were particularly effective as paging devices on the early virtual memory systems.
-The 2305, although often called a "drum" was actually a head-per-track disk device, with 12 recording surfaces and a data transfer rate up to 3 MB per second.
+Fixed-head disks and drums were particularly effective as paging devices on the early virtual memory systems.
+The 2305, although often called a "drum" was actually a head-per-track disk device, with 12 recording surfaces and a data transfer rate up to 3 MB/s.

 Rarely seen was the IBM 2321 Data Cell, a mechanically complex device that contained multiple magnetic strips to hold data; strips could be randomly accessed, placed upon a cylinder-shaped drum for read/write operations; then returned to an internal storage cartridge.
 The IBM Data Cell [noodle picker] was among several IBM trademarked "speedy" mass online direct-access storage peripherals (reincarnated in recent years as "virtual tape" and automated tape librarian peripherals).
 The 2321 file had a capacity of 400 MB, at the time when the 2311 disk drive only had 7.2 MB.
 The IBM Data Cell was proposed to fill cost/capacity/speed gap between magnetic tapes—which had high capacity with relatively low cost per stored byte—and disks, which had higher expense per byte.
 Some installations also found the electromechanical operation less dependable and opted for less mechanical forms of direct-access storage.